The annual benefit statement is currently our main way of keeping in touch with you as an active scheme member.

 Additional contributions that are included are:

-You believe the CARE figure on your statement looks incorrect
+You believe the CARE figure on your statement is incorrect

 Just a few of the reasons why your CARE pay might be lower than you expect are: